jcai849/jcai849.github.io/docs/life-prereq.md

 Neither too constrained and therefore unpleasant to work with, and not over-complex and unwieldy.

 ![[Graph of prerequisites to self sufficiency](life-prereq.svg)](life-prereq.svg){#fig:life-prereq}

-Immportant to note is that the listing is far from complete.
-If you are knowledgeable in any of the relevant areas, particularly decentralised sanitation, please write to me so that I can consider and include your contributions -- no man is an island when it comes to self-sufficiency after all.

 # References